martinlevesque/secretsfly/README.md

 ### [DONE] have home

 ### (rotate) reencrypt feature (previous master key + new master key)
+   should do a get
+   generate a new master key and provide existing one reencrypt all secrets with new master key in TX list service tokens to regenerate

 ### performance analysis (benchmark folder)
 #### on local